nyahehnagi/Makers-Notes/learning_tracker.md

 Test Driven Development
   * Ensure to only write the code to pass the test

+Pair Programming
+  * Currently feeling a complete novice in this area.
+But the concept I fully embrace and feel I understand

 ## Coding

 Use of one line syntax for RSpec